If you’re feeling overwhelmed or overworked, but don’t know how to end the cycle of stress, you may be burned out.

 4. What’s your biggest complaint?

 A. Work is nuts.
-I feel tense and stressed that I can’t get everything done that needs to get done.
+I can’t get everything done that needs to get done.

-B. I’m tired, irritated, and overwhelmed all the time.
+B. I’m tired, irritated, and overwhelmed a lot of the time.
 I need to hit the reset button in work and life.

 5. What would you rather feel instead of burned out?